chrispsn/Excel-Masterclass/sphinx_docs/source/data.rst

 Structure data so it can be easily consumed by Excel's functions - one column per dimension of data.

+..
+XXX currently describe records in calculation article - should this be done here?

 Store records in Excel Tables:

 * Data structure naturally falls out